dylanramdhan/Pokeify/README.md

 </p>

 ## Description
-Who's that Pokemon?
+Who's that Pokémon?
 Is it Pikachu?
 Is it Charizard?
 Is it Squirtel?
-Oh wow, it's _**Pokeify**_!!
-In the Pokeify, you can easily find your favorite type of Pokemon, and favorite playlists of music that you may like!
+Oh no way, it's _**Pokéify**_!!

+Pokéify is your go-to spot for finding new artists and Pokémons!
+This development this web-based idea came to us as we were listening to music and enjoying the fun reminiscences of Pokémon.
+In our design of Pokéify is the development of a web-based application that allows users to search any of their favorite Pokémons, and find any sort of related musics and artists towards the Pokémon's element.

 ## Contributing Members